DistributedProofreaders/guiguts-py/README.md

 [vsc_debugpy]: https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy

 Use the "Python: Select Interpreter" command to choose the appropriate Python environment.
 Your Poetry config should be detected and available to choose.
+If the Poetry config is not auto-detected, use `poetry env info -e` in the shell to find the Poetry-configured python interpreter.
+Then in the "Python: Select Interpreter" command, choose "Enter interpreter path..." and paste the full path to the `python` executable.

 ## Licensing